j-sieben/PIT/Doc/using_pit.md

 end;
 ```

-At the end of the script, method `pit_admin.create_message_package` is called to have `pit_admin` (re)-create package `msg` which after then will contain any message defined so far.
+At the end of the script, method `pit_admin.create_message_package` is called to have `pit_admin` (re)-create package `MSG`.
+It rebuilds the package based on the messages found in table `MESSAGE` where the `pit_admin` writes its messages to.
+It therefore can be called as often as you like and will always resemble the latest status of your messages.
+Keep in mind that it doesn't contain the messages itself.
+So if you just correct a typo there's no need to recreate the message package.
 This package contains a constant of type `varchar2(30)` with the same name as the message and the value of the message name:

 ```
 create or replace package MSG